MicrosoftDocs/customer-insights/ci-docs/export-facebook.md

 1. In the **Connect data** field, select **Email**, **Name and address**, or **Phone** to send to Facebook Ads Manager.

-1. Map the corresponding attributes from your unified customer entity for the selected key identifier.
+1. Map the corresponding attributes from your unified customer table for the selected key identifier.
    > [!TIP]
    > The best chances for a match occur if you select **Email** as key identifier.
 Adding additional identifiers may improve the matching.